-Outdated 'paper chart' model of computerized provider documentation seen as problematicFebruary 14th, 2013 in Other /
+Outdated 'paper chart' model of computerized provider documentation seen as problematicFebruary 14, 2013 in Medicine & Health / Other

 As healthcare practitioners and institutions increase their adoption and use of electronic health records, the transition from paper-based to computerized provider documentation (CPD) is having dramatic effects on a range of healthcare and business processes, and not all of them positive.

 In a study led by Dr. Peter Embi, a physician-scientist and vice-chair of The Ohio State University College of Medicine's Department of Biomedical Informatics, researchers from Ohio State College of Medicine analyzed feedback from 129 participant stakeholders, including 54 physicians and practitioners, 34 nurses and 37 administrators at five Department of Veterans Affairs medical facilities across the country.

 "By studying the views of different types of professionals at multiple national sites, we were able to expand on previous research related to this new way of documenting clinical care," says Embi.

 Among the findings, published online ahead of print in the Journal of American Medical Informatics Association, the researchers identified a range of impacts from CPD affecting critical clinical and administrative workflows and communication patterns.

 "As CPD use increases and becomes the major way we capture clinical information in health care, it is affecting processes that impact clinical understanding, decision-making and communication," Embi adds.

 The study's findings were grouped into five major themes of CPD impacts related to: